TheLQ/facto-loop-miner/README.md

 Cost is significant, repetitive spaghetti building time.
 Automation makes this feasible.

-Puzzle is building a base capable of handling so much throughput, best network design parameters suitable for base, megabase stress testing the Factorio engine, and benchmarking designs.
+Puzzle is building a base capable of processing so much throughput, best network design parameters suitable for base, megabase stress testing the Factorio engine, and benchmarking designs.
 Internally, puzzle is optimal path finding, optimal outpost design, and performance.

-`loop-miner-exporter` Factorio mod only collects map data from a save into JSON.
+`loop-miner-exporter` Factorio mod only collects map data JSON from save.
-`loop-miner` generates loop network from map data.
+`loop-miner` generates loop network from map data and input parameters.
 Output is a standalone mod to build network via Lua API.
 Mod works on any Save with same map seed and base generation settings.
 Mods may be disabled after.
 Save works on any vanilla game.